 Urinary incontinence, or loss of bladder control, is a common problem in women, ranging in severity from slightly bothersome to totally debilitating.
 Your physician can help to evaluate what type/types of urinary incontinence account for your symptoms so that the condition can be treated or improved.
 Treatments can range from exercises/training to medications, to surgical procedures.

-Urinary Incontinence is a stigmatized, underreported, under-diagnosed, under-treated condition that is erroneously thought to be a normal part of aging.
+Urinary Incontinence is a stigmatized, underreported, under-diagnosed, under-treated condition that is erroneously thought to be a normal part of aging and motherhood.

 There is nothing to be ashamed of since incontinence is a medical condition that over 50% of women will experience in varying degrees at some point in their life, surprisingly, only one in five will seek help.